lgoeckeritz/startup/notes.md

             </BrowserRouter>
           );
         }
+    - *This setup allows for a single-page application (SPA) experience, where clicking on links changes the URL and renders new content without a full page refresh.*
+    - *The root path / renders the Layout component, which likely contains a common structure like a header or footer.*
+    - *The index route renders the Home component when the URL is exactly /*
 18. What role does npm play in web development?
+    - *npm, or Node Package Manager, is a tool that facilitates package management for JavaScript.
+It allows developers to install, share, and manage dependencies (libraries and tools) in their projects.*
 19. What does package.json do in a npm project?
+    - *This file is the heart of any Node.js project, containing metadata about the project.
+It lists the dependencies, scripts, version, and other important information needed for the project to run and be managed properly.*
 20. What does the fetch function do?
+    - *The `fetch` function is a modern browser API for making asynchronous HTTP requests in JavaScript.
+It’s used for network requests, such as calling APIs or loading resources.*
 21. What does node.js do?
+    - *Node.js is a JavaScript runtime environment that allows you to run JavaScript on the server side.
+It’s built on Chrome’s V8 JavaScript engine and enables building scalable network applications.*
 22. What does Vite do?
+    - *Vite is a modern frontend build tool that offers a faster and leaner development experience.
+It provides features like instant server start and hot module replacement by leveraging modern web technologies.*

 # Notes for Midterm